 Projects per year

 Greg Keeffe is an academic and urban designer with over 30 years experience in sustainability, energy use and its impact on the design of built form and urban space.
-He is Professor of Sustainable Architecture and Director of Research at Queens University School of Architecture, Belfast, UK.
+He is Professor of Architecture + Urbanism in the School of Architecture.
+Previously he was Head of the School of Natural and Built Environment and beforehand the Director of Research for Architecture.
 Previously he held the prestigious Downing Chair of Sustainable Architecture at the Leeds School of Architecture.

 Greg has extensive experience of working closely with architects and planners to develop exciting ways of re-invigorating the city through the application of innovative sustainable technologies, informing his work on the sustainable city as synergistic super-organism.
 In this way, he has sought to develop a series of theoretical hypotheses about our future existence on the planet, through a series of technological and spatial interventions.
 Most of his work comes out of a free-thinking open-ended discussion about how things should be.

 He is author of the books ‘Means Means Means’ and ‘Urban Evolutionary Morphology’; which develop a model of a new city, that is a cyborg created out of mutually compatible, technological and biological functional elements.

 Greg was The Head of the School of Natural and Built Environment at Queens from Aug 2016 to July 2021.

 He is an active Fellow of the Royal Society of Arts, and also a member of the International Federation of Housing and Planning and the International Solar Energy Society.